oracle-livelabs/security/data-safe/sqlfw/sqlfw.md

 4. Under **Unique allowed SQL statements**, click **Add from violations**.

-    The **Add from violations** page is displayed showing you Autonomous Database SQL queries.
+    The **Add from violations** page is displayed showing you Autonomous AI Database SQL queries.

 5. Expand the violations and review.